 Lower of cost or market method.
-See Publication 538 for a discussion of the lower of cost or market method
+See Publication 538 for a discussion of the lower of cost or market method.

 New business.
 For a new business not using LIFO, you may choose either method to value your inventory.
-You must use the same method to value your entire inventory, and you cannot change the method without consent from the IRS.
+You must use the same method to value your entire inventory, and you cannot change the method without IRS approval.